11 more endangered whooping cranes in southwest Louisiana

 Whooping cranes are among the world's largest and rarest birds.
 The 850 or so alive today all descended from 15 that lived in coastal Texas in the 1940s.

 Four young birds were raised at the Audubon Species Survival Center in New Orleans, and the others at the International Crane Foundation in Baraboo, Wisconsin.
+The two groups were brought together at Audubon in early October.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.